Discordant Relaxations of Misspecified Models: Introductory examples

-$\ref{enu:support}$ requires the potential outcomes to have a bounded support. \ref{enu:MI} is a mean independence assumption associated to the potential outcome $Y_{dz}$.
-The novelty here is \ref{enu:monotone} which is an adaptive relaxation of the exclusion restriction.
-Indeed, on one extreme case when $z=1$, \ref{enu:monotone} is equivalent to the full exclusion restriction, that is, $Y_{dz} = Y_{dz'}$ for all $d$, $z$ and $z'$, then \ref{enu:MI} and \ref{enu:monotone} is equivalent to the mean independence assumption invoked in \cite{Manski1990}, i.e., $E[Y_{d}|Z] = E[Y_{d}]$.
-On the other extreme, when $z=k$, \ref{enu:MI} \& \ref{enu:monotone} implies the MIV assumption introduced in \cite{Manski2000}, i.e., $z_1 < z_2 \Rightarrow E[Y_d\vert Z=z_1] \leq E[Y_d\vert Z=z_2]$.
-However, when $1<z< k$, we are in a middle ground situation where the exclusion restriction is relaxed in such a way that $Y_{dz'}$ is monotone in $z'$ and remain flat for $z'\ge z$.
-We call this assumption the AMIV assumption because we allow this cut-off point $z$ to be determined by the data.
-The economic rationality of the AMIV is that, even if $Z$ is not a valid IV because it could positively affect the potential outcome, in some empirical context it could be reasonable to consider that the marginal effect of the IV on the potential outcome becomes null after a certain cut-off point.
-See Figure \ref{fig:illustration_Ydz} for an illustration.
+Each assumption $a_z$ has three parts. $\ref{enu:support}$ requires the potential outcomes to have a bounded support. \ref{enu:MI} is a mean independence assumption associated to the potential outcome $Y_{dz}$.
+The novelty here is \ref{enu:monotone}, which is an adaptive relaxation of the exclusion restriction.
+Indeed, in the extreme case when $z=1$, \ref{enu:monotone} is equivalent to the full exclusion restriction, i.e., $Y_{dz} = Y_{dz'}$ for all $d$, $z$ and $z'$, then \ref{enu:MI} and \ref{enu:monotone} are equivalent to $E[Y_{d}|Z] = E[Y_{d}]$, which is the restriction under which \cite{Manski1990} derived bounds on the ATE.
+On the other extreme, when $z=k$, \ref{enu:MI} and \ref{enu:monotone} imply the MIV assumption introduced in \cite{Manski2000}, i.e., $z_1 < z_2 \Rightarrow E[Y_d\vert Z=z_1] \leq E[Y_d\vert Z=z_2]$.
+However, when $1<z< k$, we are in a middle-ground situation where the exclusion restriction is relaxed in such a way that $Y_{dz'}$ is monotone in $z'$, but remains flat for $z'\ge z$.
+See Figure \ref{fig:illustration_Ydz} for an illustration of how $Y_{dz}$ depends on $z$ under \ref{enu:monotone}.

+Because the cut-off point $z$ would be set based on the data through techniques elaborated in Section \ref{sec:MRB}, we refer to this assumption as the Adaptive Monotone IV (AMIV) assumption.
+The economic rationality of the AMIV is that, even if $Z$ is not a valid IV because it could positively affect the potential outcome, in some empirical contexts, it could be reasonable to consider that the marginal effect of the IV on the potential outcome becomes null after a certain cut-off point.